GSA/recalls_api/README.md

 ## Terms of Use

-By accessing this API, you agree to our [Terms of Service](http://www.usa.gov/About/developer-resources/terms-of-service.shtml).
+By accessing this Recalls API server, you agree to our [Terms of Service](http://www.usa.gov/About/developer-resources/terms-of-service.shtml).

 Feedback
 --------